What Actually Happens During an IVF Cycle

 The injections sound scary, but most people get the hang of it by day two.
 The side effects — bloating, mood swings, fatigue — are real but manageable.

 When your follicles hit about 18–20mm, you'll take a "trigger shot" to finalize egg maturation.
 Exactly 36 hours later — timing matters here — you'll have your egg retrieval.
 It's a 15–20 minute procedure under light sedation.
 An ultrasound-guided needle aspirates the eggs from each follicle.
-You'll be groggy for an hour or so after, and most people take a day or two to feel normal again.

 Week 7: Fertilization and the Lab Phase